 Patch Management: Vendor Updates Only

 Patch management is the operational process of identifying, testing, and deploying vendor-released software updates.
-Microsoft alone released 1,009 security patches in 2024, averaging 84 per month [Microsoft Security Update Guide 2024].
+Microsoft alone releases approximately 1,000 security patches per year.
+BleepingComputer’s Patch Tuesday roundup for 2024 tracked roughly 1,009, averaging 84 per month.
 Patches address known bugs, security vulnerabilities, and performance issues in operating systems and applications.
 The scope is narrower: patch management waits for vendors to release fixes, then deploys them within defined SLAs.

 NIST Patching Timelines

-NIST SP 800-40 Rev. 4 establishes baseline patching timelines organizations use to build SLAs [NIST SP 800-40 Rev. 4].
-Internet-facing systems require critical patches within 48 hours.
-Internal systems follow a 30-day deployment window for standard updates.
+NIST SP 800-40 Rev. 4 (“Guide to Enterprise Patch Management Planning,” April 2022) provides risk-based patching planning principles that organizations use to build SLAs [NIST SP 800-40 Rev. 4].
+Common practice, informed by those principles and CISA BOD 22-01 federal benchmarks, sets critical patches at 48 hours for internet-facing systems and 30 days for internal systems.
+These figures represent industry-standard SLA targets, not literal NIST-prescribed timelines.
 These timelines apply to vendor-released patches only.
 Vulnerabilities without patches fall outside the scope of patch management entirely.

 Where Patch Management Stops